describo/crate-builder-component/README.md

     </describo-crate-builder>
 ```

-## Configuration

-### Reactive Properties
+## Properties

-These properties are reactive.
-If you change them in the outer application they will update inside
+All properties are reactive.
+If you change them in the outer application they will update inside the
-the component.
+component.

 -   `crate`: The RO Crate data.
 Note - this is the JSON object `not` a path to a file to be loaded.
     Your app needs to do the loading.